marcusyatim/Powershell_Zendesk/README.md

 Replace {username} and {password} with your appropriate credentials.

-This script will essentially call the 'search' API, take the results of the response and pipe it into a CSV file.
+This script will essentially call the 'search' API, find all the tickets inside the system, take the results of the response and pipe it into a CSV file.

 ## PowerBI